revolunet/angular-for-mobile/README.md

 Angular For Mobile slides
 -------------------------

-Slides for the Paris Angular Meetup (25/09/13) and Paris Phonegag Meetup (27/09/13).
+Slides for the Paris Angular Meetup and Paris Phonegag Meetup and Nuxeo talks in 2013

+Demonstration of some AngularJS mobile modules

+Gotchas, tips'n'tricks...